Author: Sarah Sell, MA, BCBA

 I hope some of these ideas help!
 If you have any ideas that I haven’t mentioned, please comment below to share with the community.

-• My AuDHD Diagnosis: Everything and Nothing Changed
+• My AuDHD Diagnosis: Everything or nothing

-My AuDHD Diagnosis: Everything and Nothing Changed
+My AuDHD Diagnosis: Everything or nothing

 Hello!
 My name is Sarah, and I’m writing this story with great uncertainty about the impact it will have on my life.
 This is the first time I am sharing my journey with autism and ADHD—often called AuDHD.